Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 The first thing Srixon has done is give the Soft Feel a lower compression core.

-The improved core offers golfers the ability to hit shots with a smoother feel without sacrificing an inch of distance off the tee box.
+The improved core offers golfers the ability to hit shots with a smoother feel, without sacrificing distance off the tee box.

 Another feature Srixon has added that you don’t usually see in two-piece golf balls is a durable yet thinner cover.

-The balls’ cover provides enhanced spin and additional control for the beginner.
+The ball’s cover provides enhanced spin and additional control for beginners.

-Affordable and high performing, the Soft Feel is something that golfers looking to save some cash to play better courses while not sacrificing the improvement that proper equipment can make on their bottom line of posting low scores.
+Affordable and high-performing, the Soft Feel is ideal for golfers looking to save money to play better courses, without sacrificing the improvement that proper equipment can make on their bottom line, which is posting low scores.

 Titleist Velocity Golf Balls